 CIO UK looks at how to implement new technology as a starting CIO.
 (You may also like: Cyber security strategy for a new CIO.)

-New technologies such as machine learning, automation and enterprise apps are changing the technical landscape.
+According to the 2017 Gartner Hype Cycle, emerging trends such as blockchain, IoT and cloud are helping to transform the business strategy.
 To get ahead in the market a CIO needs to test and research a given product before its competitors.

 By understanding the needs of the organisation, and having a vision for how the customer experience can be transformed and improved, the CIO can look for emerging tech that will fit the bill.